 In ancient times, ground clove was used in many Asian cultures to treat a variety of conditions, including scabies, malaria, and even tuberculosis.
 In ancient China, those who wished to speak to the emperor were required to put cloves in their mouths to mask bad breath.

-Both clove and clove oil have also been said to relieve gas and bloating.
-Clove oil is extract of cloves added to a carrier oil.
+Both clove and clove oil have been said to relieve gas and bloating.
+In clove oil, the essential oil of cloves is extracted and added to a carrier oil.
 Other purported uses for it are as a treatment for tooth and teething pain.
 You can make clove oil yourself by letting cloves stand in vegetable or coconut oil, or by heating cloves in oil.
 Be careful when heating anything containing a lot of clove, though.
-The aromatic qualities might be irritating to your eyes and respiratory system.
-Clove oil also could be very irritating to your skin.
+The aromatic qualities might irritate your eyes and respiratory system.
+Clove oil can also irritate your skin.

 At pharmacies, clove is sold as a supplement in pill and capsule form.
-You can also find clove oil, and clove in tincture form.
+You can also find clove oil and clove in tincture form.
 Many manufacturers tout that they are helpful in treating fungal infections.
-A 2009 study indicated that this could be true, but further study is needed.
+A study in the Journal of Medical Microbiology indicates that this could be true, but further study is needed.

 Clove is also sometimes used for pain relief because it seems to have a numbing effect on skin.
-Research also shows clove’s promise as a topical pain reliever to replace benzocaine.
+Research reported in the Journal of Dentistry also shows clove’s promise as a topical pain reliever to replace benzocaine.
 This numbing effect might also be helpful in preventing premature ejaculation, though recent studies are lacking.

 Clove smells great and adds spice and interest to everyday foods.
 Like many spices, it has a minor preservative effect on foods.
 While it may have potential in treating pain and fungal infections, very little scientific evidence supports its many other health claims.
-For now, you should only rely on clove to add some flavor to your food.
+For now, you can rely on clove to add some flavor to your food instead: